 Raw peeled parsnips float in cold water and the exposed parts go black.
 So parsnips need to be cooked as soon as possible after they are peeled.

 Once peeled, it is best to cut the parsnips lengthways.
-Small parsnips can just be cut in two, but large ones need to be cut across into two first.
-Treat the narrower bottom part as a small parsnip and cut the thicker top part into lengthways into four or even six if the parsnip is very large.
+Small parsnips can just be cut across in two, but large ones need to be cut into several legthways pieces.

 Parboil the parsnips in the potato water which should be still hot.
-I tend to put them in for the last few minutes with the boiling potatoes, but you can do them separately if you prefer.
-Parsnips hardly take any time at all for the outsides to seal, but if you don't do it, you won't get that old fashioned taste.
+(This gives even more flavour to the water which will later be used for the gravy.
+I tend to put the parships in for the last few minutes with the boiling potatoes, but you can do them separately if you prefer, but do use the same water.
+Parsnips hardly take any time at all for the outsides to seal, but if you don't do it, you will get a tough rather than a crisp outside.